Augusta AVA

-Augusta is the nation’s first American Viticultural Area (AVA) established on June 20, 1980 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Clayton W. Byer, president of Montelle Vineyards, and Lucian W. Dressel, president of Mount Pleasant Vineyards, on behalf of local vintners proposing a viticultural area along the north bank of the Missouri River named "Augusta."
-The wine appellation, historically known as the Missouri Rhineland, lies entirely within the state of Missouri encompassing 15 sqmi within St. Charles County surrounding the city of Augusta located approximately 40 mi west of St. Louis.
-The nation’s second appellation, Napa Valley was established eight months later in renown Napa County, California, made famous by their top-rated vintages in the iconic Paris Wine Tasting of 1976 wine competition.
+Augusta is an American Viticultural Area (AVA) in the Missouri Rhineland entirely within the state of Missouri in the United States.
+It encompasses 15 sqmi within St. Charles County surrounding the city of Augusta located approximately 40 mi west of St. Louis.
+It was established on June 20, 1980 by the Bureau of Alcohol, Tobacco and Firearms (ATF), and was the initial appellation designated in the United States.

 Augusta AVA is adjacent to the 55000 sqmi multi-state Ozark Mountain AVA, established in 1986, whose northern boundary outlines the southern bank of the Missouri River and expands south into northern Arkansas and northeastern Oklahoma.

 History

 The town of Augusta, situated on the hills overlooking the Missouri River Valley about 37 mi west of Saint Louis, was founded in 1836 by Leonard Harold, a follower of Daniel Boone, for a riverboat landing along the Missouri.
 Harold originally laid out the town as Mount Pleasant on part of the government land he purchased in 1821.
-The town site was chosen as a excellent river landing known as Augusta Bend.
+The town site was chosen as an excellent river landing known as Augusta Bend.
 In 1855, the town was incorporated as the city of Augusta becoming a prosperous agricultural community, producing mainly grain, livestock, and wine grapes.
 The town, as a trading center, supported numerous craftsmen, merchants, hotels, and wineries.
 In 1859, German immigrants Georg and Friedrich Muench founded one of the earliest wineries in the area, Mount Pleasant Winery.
 The 1872 Missouri River valley floods changed the course of the river abandoning the riverboat landing leaving dry land with a distinct soil type between the town and the river.
 The area's early vineyards were planted in the 1880s and began receiving recognition for the distinctive flavor profile of the wine being produced there.
 In the later parts of the 19th and early 20th century, the area's production volume helped the Missouri wine industry compete with Ohio for market share east of the Rocky Mountains.
 The advent of the national Prohibition had a dramatic effect causing winery closures and vineyards being uprooted.
 The revival period in the 1960s led to the reopening and founding of many area wineries.

+The Augusta AVA petition was submitted by Clayton W. Byer, president of Montelle Vineyards, and Lucian W. Dressel, president of Mount Pleasant Vineyards, on behalf of local vintners proposing a viticultural area along the north bank of the Missouri River named "Augusta."
+The AVA was established on June 20, 1980 by the Bureau of Alcohol, Tobacco and Firearms (ATF).
+The nation's second appellation, Napa Valley was established eight months later in Napa County, California, which had been made famous by their top-rated vintages in the iconic Paris Wine Tasting of 1976 wine competition.

 At the advent of the 21st century, Augusta AVA wines began exporting to Germany.
 In 2003, Augusta Winery's 2001 Chardonel vintage won "Best US Wine" from the German wine magazine Selection at their yearly competition in Mainz.